Digital History

 1. Preface

 This course introduces digital history technologies, from the well-established such as document preservation and geographic information systems, to the exotic and future-oriented such as artificial intelligence and virtual reality.
-This course is broken up into a series of lessons, with material presented to introduce each topic, discuss how it is useful to historians, and show how to begin using it.
+This course is broken up into a series of lessons, with material presented to introduce each topic, discuss how it is useful to historians, and demonstrate how to begin using it.
 There may be activities to learn and gain practice with the technology.

 There will be Recommended Reading to help you learn about particular support technologies.
 If you already know those areas, feel free to skip those readings.
 Finally, there may be Resources and Further Reading, to help you learn more about the topic or complete the activities.